mcdope/teamviewer-o-matic/README.md

  -  German - Use with "german" as param, translation by Tobias Bäumer
  -  Italian - Use with "italian" as param, translation by Simone Naldi
- -  English - Use with "english" as param, translation by Tobias Bäumer
- -  Russian - Use with "russian" as param, translation by Tobias Bäumer (Note: I don't speak russian, so the tooltips are english since I can't translate 'em properly)

 ---